NJIT-Highlander-Racing-Electrical/Dashboard/README.md

 ### TLC5917 Chip 3 OE and R-EXT Pins

 On the TLC5917 that controls the green fuel LEDs, the R-EXT pin is tied to ground.
 This causes the TLC to try to push infinite current into the LEDs.
-If left open, which will be our solution for this year instead of replacing the PCBs, 5mA of current will go through.
+We can simply not solder that pin to the pad, and instead bend it up and jump it to a GND pin using the proper resistor

 The OE pin has the resistor that should have been attached to the R-EXT pin.
 The OE pin needs to be pulled LOW to enable the displays, so we can simply cut off the resistor there and short it to ground.

 ### Fuel LEDs